The Israelites could not miss, ignore, or misinterpret God’s guidance on the journey from their Egyptian homes to the Red Sea.

 The wisdom of God’s itinerary was lost on the Israelites.

-All they knew was that following his clear directions perfectly had left them trapped between the Red Sea and the Egyptian army.
-They were confused, angry, and full of doubt about God and his plans for them.
+All they knew was that following his clear directions had left them trapped between the Red Sea and the Egyptian army.
+They were confused, angry, and doubtful about God and his plans for them.

-We just know that obediently following his clear guidance led to agonizing stress and disappointment.
-Like the Israelites, we become angry at him and full of doubts about his character and intentions.
+We only know that obediently following God’s clear guidance led us to a place of severe stress and agonizing disappointment.
+As a result, we became angry at him and full of doubts about his character and intentions.

 God Has Multiple Purposes